ashishps1/awesome-low-level-design/problems/hotel-management-system.md

-# Designing a Hotel Management System: An Object-Oriented Approach in Java
+# Designing a Hotel Management System

 In this blog post, we will explore the design and implementation of a Hotel Management System (HMS) using object-oriented principles in Java.

 The HMS is designed to streamline hotel operations including room booking, customer management, and service provision.

 ## System Requirements